TheochemUI/eOn/docs/source/user_guide/mpi_potential.md

 ---
 myst:
   html_meta:
-    "description": "Instructions for using a modified version of VASP with EON via the MPI Potential interface for parallel calculations."
+    "description": "Instructions for using a modified version of VASP with eOn via the MPI Potential interface for parallel calculations."
-    "keywords": "EON MPI potential, VASP interface, parallel VASP, ab-initio"
+    "keywords": "eOn MPI potential, VASP interface, parallel VASP, ab-initio"
 ---

 # MPI Potential